fchaudhry15/fchaudhry15/README.md

 ### Hi there 👋
+- 🌱 I’m currently a Biostatistics/Data Analyst student at Tulane SPHTM
+- 🔭 I’m also a full-time Program Coordinator at Tulane
+- ⚡ I'm interested in expanding my knowledge in SAS, R, & Python -in general statistical analysis, coding, AI, & machine learning

 <!--
 **fchaudhry15/fchaudhry15** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.